Planning-nl/app-api-documentation/README_EN.md

 }
 ```

-Some options can also be global; in that case, they override the global setting for this item only.
+Some options also exist at the global request level.
+If they are specified on the item level, they override the global settings for that single item.

-`entitySetName` specifies the set the operation applies to (e.g. *personnelcollection*).

-`BatchMethod` indicates which operation to perform (explained below).
+* `entitySetName`: The target entity set (e.g., *personnelcollection*).
+* `method`: The **type of operation** to perform.
+Explained below.

+## **Batch Methods**

+The following methods are supported:

-### Batch Methods
+### **UPSERT**

-Supported methods:

-#### UPSERT

-Insert a new item or update an existing one. `BatchRequestItem.entity` is required and contains the updates.
-Equivalent to OData POST. `entityId` is optional; if specified, it updates an existing entity.
-Otherwise, `Id` or `ExternalId` from the entity is used to identify.
+Insert a new item or update an existing one.

-> Note that some types use other fields for identification.
-For example, in `resourcedepartments`, if both `Resource` and `Department` are specified, it tries to match and update an existing record.
+`BatchRequestItem.entity` is required and contains the fields to update.

+This behaves like the OData **POST** method.

+* `entityId` is optional and, if provided, is used to update an existing entity.
+* Otherwise the system uses `Id` or `ExternalId` inside the entity.

+Some types support additional matching fields.
 Example:
+For `resourcedepartments`, if both `Resource` and `Department` are provided, the system tries to match and update an existing record.

+**Example:**

 ```json
 {